oscarpolanco/node-basics/section_text/README.md

 - We will need `brew` to install the packages that we need so on your browser go to the [brew installation page](https://brew.sh/#install) if you don't have it yet
 - After installing `brew` we will need to `tap mongoDB` so it will download all tools that we need for `mongoDB`
-- Now install the actual `community server` that you need(at the moment of the creation of the example the lastest was 5.0 so make sure to pick the lastest one): `brew install mongodb-community@5.0`
+- Now install the actual `community server` that you need(at the moment of the creation of the example the latest was 5.0 so make sure to pick the latest one): `brew install mongodb-community@5.0`
 - Then check if `mongoDB` is running using: `brew services list`

     If you got an error this [article](https://stackoverflow.com/a/68559057) may help